-The Brave is an open source and free web browser based on Chromium, that provides fast and secure private web browsing exprience for PC, Mac and mobile.
+The Brave is an open-source and free web browser based on Chromium, that provides a fast and secure private web browsing experience for PC, Mac, and mobile.

 Waterfox is an open-source web browser based on Mozilla Firefox source code and is specially built for a 64-bit operating system.
 It intends to be fast and focus on power users.

-Slimjet is a fastest web browser that is powered by industry-leading Blink engine and is created on top of the Chromium project, that comes with an added functionality and customization options that enables you to fine-tune your browser preferences that best suits your own specific needs.
+Slimjet is the fastest web browser that is powered by the industry-leading Blink engine and is created on top of the Chromium project, which comes with added functionality and customization options that enables you to fine-tune your browser preferences that best suit your own specific needs.

 14. Min – A Fast, Minimal Browser

-Min is a fast, minimal smarter web browser that safeguard your privacy.
-It includes an user-friendly interface designed to decrease distractions, and comes with the following notable features such as:
+Min is a fast, minimal smarter web browser that safeguards your privacy.
+It includes a user-friendly interface designed to decrease distractions and comes with the following notable features such as:

 - Get quick information from DuckDuckGo in the search bar.